Winnipeg: Transportation

 Winnipeg has had public transit since 1882, starting with horse-drawn streetcars.
 They were replaced by electric trolley cars.
 The trolley cars ran from 1892 to 1955, supplemented by motor buses after 1918, and electric trolleybuses from 1938 to 1970.
 Winnipeg Transit now runs diesel buses on its routes.
+In August 2025, Winnipeg Transit announced that a 60-foot zero-emission bus (ZEB) would go into service.
+Winnipeg became the first Canadian city with 60-foot battery-electric buses in its fleet.

 Winnipeg is a railway hub and is served by Via Rail at Union Station for passenger rail, and Canadian National Railway, Canadian Pacific Railway, Burlington Northern Santa Fe Manitoba, and the Central Manitoba Railway for freight rail.
-It is the only major city between Vancouver and Thunder Bay with direct US connections by rail.
+It is the only major city between Vancouver and Thunder Bay with direct US connections by rail (freight).

-Winnipeg is the largest and best connected city within Manitoba, and has highways leading in all directions from the city.
+Winnipeg is the largest and best-connected city in Manitoba and has highways leading in all directions from the city.
 To the south, Winnipeg is connected to the United States via Provincial Trunk Highway 75 (PTH 75) (a continuation of I-29 and US 75, known as Pembina Highway or Route 42 within Winnipeg).
 The highway runs 107 km to Emerson, Manitoba, and is the busiest Canada–United States border crossing on the Prairies.
 The four-lane Perimeter Highway, built in 1969, serves as a Ring Road, with at-grade intersections and a few interchanges.
 It allows travellers on the Trans-Canada Highway to bypass the city.
 The Trans-Canada Highway runs east to west through the city (city route), or circles around the city on the Perimeter Highway (beltway).
 Some of the city's major arterial roads include Route 80 (Waverley St.), Route 155 (McGillivray Blvd), Route 165 (Bishop Grandin Blvd.), Route 17 (Chief Peguis Trail), and Route 90 (Brookside Blvd., Oak Point Hwy., King Edward St., Century St., Kenaston Blvd.).